rmarx/holblocking-blogpost/README.md

 In this case, the browser requested the simple `script.js` file (green) over HTTP/1.1, and Figure 1 shows the server's response to that request.
 We can see that the HTTP aspect itself is straightforward: it just adds some textual "headers" (red) directly in front of the plaintext file content or "payload".
 Headers + payload are then passed down to the underlying TCP (orange) for actual transport to the client.
 For this example, let's pretend we cannot fit the entire file into 1 TCP packet and it has to be split up into two parts.

-*Note: in reality, when using HTTPS, there is another Security layer in between HTTP and TCP with the TLS protocol.
+*Note: in reality, when using HTTPS, there is another Security layer in between HTTP and TCP, where the TLS protocol is typically used.
 However, we omit that here for clarity.
 I did include a [bonus section at the end](#sec_tls) that details a TLS-specific HOL blocking variant and how QUIC prevents it.
 Feel free to read it (and the other bonus sections) after reading the main text.*

 Now let's see what happens when the browser also requests `style.css` in Figure 2: